MahadJanjua/My-Discord-Bot/README.md

 Says hello back to whoever types "!hello" in the chat while the bot is active.

 Second Bot:
-%eight_ball = Responds to a question like a magic eight ball
+?eight_ball = Responds to a question like a magic eight ball
-%coin_flip = Flips a coin (returns heads or tails)
+?coin_flip = Flips a coin (returns heads or tails)
-%square X = squares the number X
+?square X = squares the number X

 Third Bot:
 %join X = Bot joins X voice channel